hlmeS/itm387k/index.md

 ## Objective

 The objective of this lab is to use a sentiment analysis tool in RapidMiner to analyze (or predict) a topic of your own personal interest.
 We will use Twitter data as our data source and the AYLIEN text analysis tool for sentiment analysis.
-Whether it's the latest tech item you want, or sports team, company, celebrity, politician, news story or ongoing topic in  politics that interests you, you are free to define your BI objectives (defined by a set of BI questions) and seek answers with tools shown in class.
+Whether it's the latest tech item you want, or sports team, company, celebrity, politician, news story or ongoing topic that interests you, you are free to define your BI objectives (defined by a set of BI questions) and seek answers with tools shown in class.

 ## Task